 M.S. in Early Childhood Services

-Dr. Jeonghee Choi
+Dr. Jeonghee Choi, Associate Professor

 "While pursuing higher education, I had met a few inspiring teachers and educators who were passionate and caring about their field and students.
 I wanted to pass on such passion and energy to future teachers and educators."

-Dr. Joanna Grymes
+Dr. Joanna Grymes, Associate Professor

 "I loved school and kept going—ending up with a doctoral degree in Family and Child Development.
 At that point, university teaching seemed the best option—and it has been an excellent journey!"

-M.S.E. in Reading
+MSE and EdS in Reading

 "Embrace the complexity, strive to connect as many units of thinking in as many ways as you can, and push yourself to reflect and synthesize."

 "I want students to learn and develop the skills, knowledge and competencies to living a healthy and physically active life."